-The Crocker Hills Horse and Dog Sled Trail System is located on Langlade County property and private property east of Antigo off Fraley Road.
+The Crocker Hills Horse and Dog Sled Trail System is located on Langlade County's Crocker Hills Recreation Area and private property east of Antigo off Fraley Road.
 It is approximately 15.3 miles in length and offers a variety of trails and scenic beauty.
 The horse trail is located between Norway Lake and Evergreen Creek.
-In the north western portion of the trail steep hills and valleys afford the rider beautiful vistas of the northern hardwood complex.
-The trail facilities include a parking/camping area and a pit toilet bathroom at the trail head west of Fraley road.
-There is also water that can be obtained there by a hand-pump.
-An open-air shelter is also located at the trailhead and has several picnic tables on-site.
+In the northwestern portion of the trail steep hills and valleys afford the rider beautiful vistas of the northern hardwood complex.
+The trailhead facilities include a parking/primitive camping area with fire rings and a vaulted restroom.
+An open-air shelter is also located at the trailhead with several picnic tables on-site.
 Fresh water can be obtained by a hand pump.
 Hitching posts and manure pit are available.

 Moccasin Lake Recreation Area offers horseback riding trails.
 The trail system is located west of Elcho on the existing cross-country ski trail and adjoining forest roads.
 This area features a variety of rolling terrain and is highlighted by two river basins.
-Moccasin is set up as a horse camping area, with pull-in sites with gravel pads, picnic tables and fire rings.
-There is a small, three-sided shelter, pit toilet and hand pump for water.
+Moccasin is set up as a horse camping area, with gravel pad pull-in sites, picnic tables, and fire rings.
+There is a recreational shelter, pit toilet, and hand pump for water.
 Facilities also include a parking area.

-The Popple Ridge Trail is located in the eastern end of Langlade County off Hwy 55.
-The trail is located in the Chequamegon Nicolet National Forest.
-Located 4 miles north of the intersection of Hwys 64 and 55, turn east on Sawyer Lake Road, go 5 miles to Setting Lake Road, go South 3 miles to camp area.
-There is approximately 25 miles of trails with a variety of different terrains to choose from.
+The trailhead and primitive camping area is located 4 miles north of the intersection of Hwys 64 and 55, turn east on Sawyer Lake Road, go 5 miles to Setting Lake Road, and go South 3 miles to the camp area.
 This trail is managed by the Triple R Riding Club along with other volunteers.
 There is also access near Nine Mile Resort off of Hwy 55.